likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 git push origin main
 ```

+- [ ] Now let's watch the pods and see GitOps in action...

+**[PAUSE RECORDING - Resume when new pod is Running and Ready]**

-- [ ] Now let's watch the pods and see GitOps in action: GitOps detects the change, the old pod terminates, a new pod starts, it downloads the v2.0.0 model - this takes about 90 seconds - and then it becomes ready.
+- [ ] As we can see, the GitOps operator detected the change, the old pod terminated, a new pod started, downloaded the v2.0.0 model, and now it's ready.
+This whole process took about 90 seconds.

 ## Verification